zz1358m/Reasoning-CV/README.md

 ### Testing Results:

 ``\testset`` includes report results on some datasets.
 We will publish our LLMs on Huggingface afterward, and you can now run ``Judge_f1.py`` to get the F1 scores for these results.

+### Fine-tuned LLMs

+See \url{https://huggingface.co/zz1358m/Reasoning-CV} to download LLMs for CoT-Verify and Decompose.